briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     minor misdemeanor.

     2. _(2)_ The offenses established under subsection (a) of this section are strict liability offenses and Ohio R.C.
-2901.20 does not apply.
+[2901.20][ORC Section 2901.20] does not apply.
 The designation of these offenses as strict liability offenses shall not be construed to imply that any other offense, for which there is no specified degree of culpability, is not a strict liability offense.\
     (ORC 4503.21(B), (C))

 ### 335.091   Operating without dealer or manufacturer license plates

 1. _(a)_ No person shall operate or cause to be operated upon a public road or highway a motor vehicle of a manufacturer or dealer unless the vehicle carries and displays a placard, except as provided in Ohio R.C.
-4503.21, issued by the Director of Public Safety that displays the registration number of its manufacturer or dealer.
+[4503.21][ORC Section 4503.21], issued by the Director of Public Safety that displays the registration number of its manufacturer or dealer.

 2. _(b)_ Whoever violates subsection (a) of this section is guilty of illegal operation of a manufacturer's or dealer's motor vehicle, a minor misdemeanor.\